 Our virtual workshop on Using Earth Observation for Water Quality Monitoring held on 13 and 14 October 2020 was a tremendous success.
 Attended by 174 delegates from 19 countries, the event brought together representatives from government, public and private sector organisations, academia, research institutions, and environmental NGOs.
 Feedback from participants was overwhelmingly positive, with delegates commenting on the high quality of the presentations, the wide range of topics, the useful focus on practical case studies, and how expertly the speakers handled questions.

-Products derived from Copernicus satellite data have many applications for monitoring water quality in freshwater, estuarine and marine environments.
-Examples include seabed mapping, predicting species distribution, detecting eutrophication and toxic algal blooms, tracking oil spills, quantifying plastic pollution and helping to predict responses to climate change.
+The workshop was delivered by JNCC as part of our Copernicus Project in order to raise awareness of how Copernicus satellite data can aid water quality monitoring in freshwater, estuarine and marine environments.
+Case studies demonstrated a range of applications, including seabed mapping, quantifying plastic pollution, detecting eutrophication and toxic algal blooms, tracking oil spills, and helping to predict responses to climate change.

-This event is funded by the Caroline Herschel Framework Partnership Agreement on Copernicus User Uptake.
-We are grateful to Plymouth Marine Laboratory, Centre for Environment, Fisheries and Aquaculture Science, University of Stirling and the Scottish Environment Protection Agency for providing expert input to ensure that the workshop will meet user needs and cover a wide range of interests.
+This event was funded by the Caroline Herschel Framework Partnership Agreement on Copernicus User Uptake.
+We are grateful to Plymouth Marine Laboratory, Centre for Environment, Fisheries and Aquaculture Science, University of Stirling and the Scottish Environment Protection Agency for providing expert input to ensure that the workshop met user needs and covered a wide range of interests.